balena-io/balena-cli/doc/cli.markdown

 this file will be used instead.

 DOCKERIGNORE AND GITIGNORE FILES
-By default, the balena CLI will use a single ".dockerignore" file (if any) at the project root (--source directory) in order to decide which source files to exclude from the "build context" (tar stream) sent to balenaCloud, Docker daemon or balenaEngine.
+By default, balenaCLI will use a single ".dockerignore" file (if any) at the project root (--source directory) in order to decide which source files to exclude from the "build context" (tar stream) sent to balenaCloud, Docker daemon or balenaEngine.
 In a microservices (multicontainer) application, the